buglas/ros2_documentation/source/Tutorials/Intermediate/Tf2/Adding-A-Frame-Cpp.rst

 .. literalinclude:: launch/turtle_tf2_fixed_frame_demo_launch.py
     :language: python

-This launch file imports the required packages and then creates a ``demo_nodes`` variable that will store nodes that we created in the previous tutorial's launch file.
+This launch file imports the required packages.

 The last part of the code will add our fixed ``carrot1`` frame to the turtlesim world using our ``fixed_frame_tf2_broadcaster`` node.